-This course reflects the evolving role of Pharmacists in primary care and at the interface with secondary care.
+This Clinical Pharmacy for Primary and Interface Care course from Liverpool John Moores University, reflects the evolving role of Pharmacists in primary care and at the interface with secondary care.
 It is closely aligned with the Government's published plans for the role of the Pharmacist in NHS England.

 Our applied learning techniques and strong industry connections ensure our students are fully prepared for the workplace on graduation and understand how to apply their knowledge in a real world context.

 - Research Project

 - 36 months

 Start dates & application deadlines

 DisciplinesPublic Health Pharmacy Health Sciences View 1790 other Masters in Health Sciences in United Kingdom

 We are not aware of any academic requirements for this programme.

 - to be a UK Pharmacist registered with the GPhC

 - to be currently working in an appropriate UK pharmacy setting, with an opportunity to contribute to the clinical care of patients